Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Removed 0 damage effect on jumpjet infantries from `InfDeath=9` warhead.
 - Fixed Nuke & Dominator Level lighting not applying to AircraftTypes.
 - Projectiles created from `AirburstWeapon` now remember the WeaponType and can apply radiation etc.
+- Fixed damaged aircraft not repairing on `UnitReload=true` docks unless they land on the dock first.

 ## Fixes / interactions with other extensions